From Sub-eikonal DIS to Quark Distributions and their High-Energy Evolution: Evolution equation

 The evolution equations \eqref{evolutionQ1b}, \eqref{evolutionQ5b}, and \eqref{evolutionQ5NSb} are not closed, since they involve additional operators whose evolution must also be specified.
 To obtain a closed system, one also needs the evolution equations for the operators \eqref{Qt1}, \eqref{Qt5}, \eqref{Q1xy}, and \eqref{Q5xy}, which were derived in ref.~\cite{Chirilli:2022dzt}.
 In this work, however, we will not consider the full problem of solving the closed system of evolution equations, and we leave it for future work.

-From the evolution equations \eqref{evolutionQ1b}, \eqref{evolutionQ5b}, and \eqref{evolutionQ5NSb} it is straightforward to isolate the double-logarithmic behavior.
-In the singular region $z_\perp \to x_\perp$ that generates the logarithmic enhancement, the dipole-type operator combinations \eqref{Q1xy}--\eqref{calFxy} vanish in the zero-dipole-size limit.
-The evolution therefore simplifies drastically: only the local terms proportional to $Q_{1z}$ and $Q_{5z}$ remain, so that both the unpolarized and polarized sectors reduce to the same ladder-type kernel:
+To isolate a strict local ladder approximation from the evolution equations \eqref{evolutionQ1b}, \eqref{evolutionQ5b}, and \eqref{evolutionQ5NSb}, one may project the evolution equations onto the singular region $z_\perp\to x_\perp$, where the dipole-type combinations vanish in the zero-dipole-size limit.
+In this reduced approximation, one retains only the local terms proportional to $Q_{1z}$ and $Q^f_{5z}$, obtaining

-These equations show that, in the double-logarithmic approximation, the evolution of $Q_1$ and, in the ladder approximation, of $Q_5$ is governed by the same kernel.
-The difference between the unpolarized and polarized sectors is therefore not in the structure of the reduced ladder equation itself, but in the operator on which it acts and in the boundary conditions.
+These equations define the reduced strict-ladder double-logarithmic approximation for $Q_1^f$ and, in the non-singlet channel, for $Q_5^{NS,(a)}$.
+They should not be confused with the full double-logarithmic behavior of the enlarged operator sector, whose complete evolution is not closed in the present formulation.
+The difference between the unpolarized and polarized sectors (non-singlet) is therefore not in the structure of the reduced ladder equation itself, but in the operator on which it acts and in the boundary conditions.
 The problem is thus reduced to solving a common double-logarithmic evolution equation.
 In the next subsection we analyze its solution and clarify how two distinct regimes emerge, depending on whether the transverse phase space is treated as independent of the longitudinal evolution variable or is instead constrained by the longitudinal ordering.

-\subsection{Double-logarithmic solution of the $Q_1$ and $Q_5$ evolution}
+\subsection{Double-logarithmic solution of the $Q^f_1$ and $Q^{{\rm NS}}_5$ evolution}

-In the double-logarithmic approximation, the evolution of $Q_1$ (and similarly of $Q_5$) can be written as
+In the double-logarithmic approximation, the evolution of $Q^f_1$ (and similarly of $Q^{{\rm NS}}_5$) can be written as

 The nature of the second logarithm depends on how the transverse phase space is treated.
 If the transverse integral is taken over an interval independent of the longitudinal variable, one obtains the usual mixed longitudinal-transverse double logarithm.
 By contrast, if the transverse phase space is constrained by the longitudinal ordering itself, the second logarithm becomes again a logarithm of energy.
 We discuss these two cases separately.